SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/Working_with_cards_in_DataMiner_Cube.md

 ## Card navigation pane

-On the left side of view cards, service cards and element cards, a navigation pane is displayed.
+On the left side of view cards, service cards, and element cards, a navigation pane is displayed.

 You can collapse and expand this pane with the arrow button in the top-right corner of the pane.
 You can also change the size of the pane by dragging its edge.